neha01/Talking-Chatbot/README.md

 p5.js speech libaray is used to convert bot's reply into speech.

 ## Getting Started
-Copy entire directory to your machoine and click on index.html file.
+Copy entire directory to your machine and click on index.html file.

 ### Prerequisites